Estimated reading time: 6 minutes

 We all know that answering questions is what internet search is about.

 Spend some time researching what your customers are searching for.

 Identify a research tool to help you and start gathering keywords and keyword phrases to write about.

-For instance, if you own a cooking store, you might find search results for things like: cooking technique, cooking utensils for, how to create, etc.
+For instance, if you own a cooking store, you might find search results for things like: cooking techniques, cooking utensils for, how to create, etc.